-In Marisol’s classroom, the students are allowed to eat snacks while they work, so I thought it would be fun to take in a Halloween treat.
-I woke up early, melted white chocolate, and whipped up these fun treat bags that the kids could snack on.
+In Marisol’s classroom, the students are allowed to eat snacks while they work, so I thought it would be fun to take in Halloween popcorn bag treats.
+I woke up early, melted white chocolate, and whipped up these fun bags for the kids to snack on.

 - Kettle corn